The History

 Nicolò Incisa della Rocchetta, Honorary President of Tenuta San Guido

 Nicolò Incisa della Rocchetta was born in Rome in 1936 where he lived until 1942, when he moved to Bolgheri.
 In 1948 he began his studies in Switzerland at the school of Le Rosey, on the shores of Lake Geneva.
-In 1955 he graduated from the University of Geneva with a Bachelor of Science in Economics.
+In 1959 he graduated from the University of Geneva with a Bachelor of Science in Economics.
 Back in Italy, he supported his father Mario Incisa in managing the family estate; he inherited his principles and put them into practice in the concrete, day-to-day work.
 Over the years, Nicolò built the company we know today, which sees the strategic vision and technical expertise of specialized managers alongside the family.
-Nicolò Incisa is today the Honorary President of Tenuta San Guido
+Nicolò Incisa is today the Honorary President of Tenuta San Guido.

 People